MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/ProfServicesToolsLibrary.md

 Use the Territory Combiner to combine an existing Territory ID with another existing Territory ID without any loss of work, open, or historical records.

 > [!IMPORTANT]
-> This tool requires that the user be logged in as “sa.”
+> This tool requires that the user be logged in as *sa*.

-**To combine a Territory ID:**
+#### To combine a Territory ID

 1. Select the Territory ID you wish to convert using the lookup window in the Starting Territory ID field.

 2. Select the ending Territory ID with the lookup window in the Combined Into Territory ID field.

 3. Choose the convert button to update records.
-If you want to import large amounts of data, refer to *Using Validate and Import buttons*.
+If you want to import large amounts of data, refer to [Using the Validate and Import buttons](#using-the-validate-and-import-buttons).

 4. You will be prompted to back up your database.
 Once you have a backup of the proper data, choose Continue to begin the combine process.